The Vein Institute

 Post treatment care

 You’ll notice a 60-80% reduction in your veins after the procedure.
-You may also notice a reduction in symptoms (or stop experiencing symptoms at all).
-However, it can sometimes be difficult to tell if symptoms have reduced since RFA and sclerotherapy treatments have similar side effects to varicose vein symptoms.
+You may also notice fewer symptoms (or stop experiencing symptoms at all).
+However, it can sometimes be difficult to tell if symptoms have reduced since RFA and sclerotherapy have similar side effects to varicose vein symptoms.
 To see more before and after varicose vein treatment photos, click here.

 Have questions about Radiofrequency Ablation treatment?